Through the years

 This was a huge deal.
 The months prior to the game had been filled with talk of the two top sides in Motherwell amalgamating to form a stronger team.
 This argument was done no harm when the select overcame the more experienced Ancients 2-1 in front of a large crowd.

 On 6 May 1886, the Alpha board met and decided to disband the club as it was, and reform it under a new constitution and set of rules.
-The plan was to keep the same name, but 11 days later representatives of Glencairn and Alpha met in Baillie’s Pub in Parkneuk and decided to form a new club altogether.
+The plan was to keep the same name, but 11 days later representatives of Glencairn and Alpha met in a pub in Merry Street owned by the Baillie family, and decided to form a new club altogether.

 On the dawn of this new era, the Motherwell Times commented that the merger of the two sides could make “Motherwell second to none in the west of Scotland as a country club."
 In the early years, life was somewhat chaotic for the fledgling Motherwell, with no regular competition to play in, although the Lanarkshire Cup was still seen as a prestigious tournament at this time.